-What we know now, and what to expect in the future.
+What we know now, and what to expect in the future about surrogacy and the legalization of same-sex marriage.
 Although it’s impossible to say for certain, it’s reasonable to expect that as surrogacy options become more widely available for same-sex couples, new conflicts may also arise.

 By Evie Jeang, Family Lawyer